-Study and discussion of original articles in biochemistry and nutrition and related fields designed to broaden understanding of problems in the field and to stimulate research.
+Study of discussion of original articles in biochemistry and related fields designed to broaden understanding of problems in the field and to stimulate research.

 685. Problems.
 Credit 1 or more each semester.
 I, II, S

 Advanced course in biochemical laboratory procedures including preparations and instrumentation.
 Problems assigned according to experience, interests, and needs of individual student.